 1. Lux – I love Lux!
 Definitely not the spot for a meeting though.
 Lux is loud and trendy.
 Yet, they roast their own beans and make their own whipcream – both are off the charts good.
 I recommend an iced velvet and brioche for every newbie.
-I typically get iced coffee and throw on my headphones.
+I typically get iced coffee and throw on my headphones to knock out some projects.
 They have a live DJ on Friday mornings.
 Be warned – MacBooks, iPhones, Moleskines and their hipster owners abound here!
 But if you are looking to be productive or just want a really good coffee, this is a great option.
 Lux is on Central Ave, just south of Campbell and right across from Central High School.

-2. Copper Star Coffee - My wife and I have done breakfast dates at Copper Star off and on for over three years.
-We love Bill (owner) and Mindy (manager) and the more relaxed environment here.
+2. Copper Star Coffee - My wife and I have done weekly breakfast times at Copper Star off and on for at least six years.
+We love Bill (owner) and the more relaxed environment here.
 Less than a mile from Lux, they are worlds apart.
-I prefer the coffee at Lux, but when I want to actually have a conversation with someone, I go to Copper Star.
+I prefer the coffee at Lux, but something about Copper Star keeps us coming back.
 Their giant iced tea with free refills is great for the summer!
 Copper Star Coffee is located in the Melrose District on 7th Avenue, between Campbell and Indian School.